 Educational reform in the field of athletic training and the needs of the West Texas area have prompted the development of an innovative, modern educational program in the School of Allied Health Sciences at Texas Tech University Health Sciences Center.
-The Master of Athletic Training degree program is a 59 semester credit hour graduate program providing comprehensive exposure to the field of Athletic Training.
+The Master of Athletic Training degree program is a 59 semester credit hour, two-year lock step graduate program providing comprehensive exposure to the field of Athletic Training.
 Classroom, clinical laboratory, and clinical experiences are integrated throughout the professional curriculum.
 Settings for the clinical experiences include colleges/universities, high schools, allied health clinics, professional sports, as well as physicians offices, and the opportunity to view a variety of surgical procedures.
 By providing clinical experience early in the professional education, students are able to integrate classroom and clinical skills.
 The program is housed on the Lubbock campus within the TTUHSC system.
-Upon completion, students will possess the necessary competencies and experiences to challenge the certification examination of the NATABOC and the licensure examination of the Texas Department of Health Advisory Board of Athletic Trainers, enabling them to practice Athletic Training as skilled professionals.
+Upon completion, students will possess the necessary competencies and experiences to challenge the certification examination of the BOC and the licensure examination of the Texas Advisory Board of Athletic Trainers, enabling them to practice Athletic Training as skilled professionals.
 Successful completion of the professional curriculum leads to a Master of Athletic Training degree.

-Classes are restricted to twenty (20) full-time students to ensure optimal student/instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.
+Classes are restricted to approximately twenty (20) full-time students to ensure optimal student/instructor ratios and to enable each student to receive comprehensive instructional and clinical experience.
 Students entering the program should have ready access to a computer, and be familiar with basic Internet skills, including the use of e-mail, searching the World Wide Web, and using a basic word processing package.
 Students without computers are encouraged to purchase one and become familiar with it prior to beginning the program.
-You might be able to include this purchase in your financial aid package.